binste/dbt-ibis/README.md

 ## Limitations
 * There is no database connection available in the Ibis `model` functions.
 Hence, you cannot use Ibis functions which would require this.
-* It currently only works with duckdb.
-I'll soon add support for Snowflake and, if possible, all databases which are supported by both dbt and Ibis.
 * For non-Ibis models and for sources, you need to specify the data types of the columns.
 See "Basic example" above.

 ## Integration with DBT